Close

 All the Feels: Emotional Storytelling in SFF

 SFF has the coolest story elements, but the *real* reason we love these books is that they hit us right in the feels.
-Becky Chambers ( opens in a new windowA Psalm for the Wild-Built), Kerstin Hall ( opens in a new windowStar Eater), T.L.
-Huchu ( opens in a new windowThe Library of the Dead), Alex Pheby ( opens in a new windowMordew), Lucinda Roy ( opens in a new windowThe Freedom Race), and moderator TJ Klune ( opens in a new windowUnder the Whispering Door) joined us to discuss making stories more than just words on a page, and mastermind an evil plot to make us have FEELINGS!
+Becky Chambers (A Psalm for the Wild-Built), Kerstin Hall (Star Eater), T.L.
+Huchu (The Library of the Dead), Alex Pheby (Mordew), Lucinda Roy (The Freedom Race), and moderator TJ Klune (Under the Whispering Door) joined us to discuss making stories more than just words on a page, and mastermind an evil plot to make us have FEELINGS!

 Rewatch below via Facebook: